WHAT IS PRIDE?

-That said, Pride is an important moment for everyone to come together, amplify awareness and show support for the LGBTQIA+ community.
-We are involved in multiple events over the summer period.
-Take a look at the events below and follow our social media channels for more details.
+That said, Pride is a key moment for everyone to come together - amplifying awareness and showing support for the LGBTQ+ community.
+We are involved in multiple events over the summer period in connection to Pride.
+Have a look at the events below and follow our social media channels for more details.

 Date